Torlakian dialects

-According to Ivo Banac, during the Middle Ages, Torlak and the Eastern Herzegovinian dialect were part of Eastern South Slavic, but since the 12th century, especially the Shtokavian dialects, including Eastern Herzegovinian, began to diverge from the other neighbouring South Slavic dialects.
+The Serbo-Croatian linguists maintain that Torlakian is a Balkanized Western South Slavic dialect together with the South Slavic varieties spoken in northern parts of North Macedonia and in Western Bulgaria (Vuković 2021).
+Other researchers tend to classify it as Eastern South Slavic.
+Motoki Nomachi maintains that the Torlakian dialects are foreign to standard Serbian in many cases.
+According to the historian Ivo Banac, during the Middle Ages, Torlak and the Eastern Herzegovinian dialect were part of Eastern South Slavic, but since the 12th century, especially the Shtokavian dialects, including Eastern Herzegovinian, began to diverge from the other neighboring South Slavic dialects.

 Some of the phenomena that distinguish western and eastern subgroups of the South Slavic languages can be explained by two separate migratory waves of different Slavic tribal groups of the future South Slavs via two routes: the west and east of the Carpathian Mountains.

 Speakers of the dialectal group are primarily ethnic Serbs, Bulgarians, and Macedonians.
-There are also smaller ethnic communities of Croats (the Krashovani) in Romania and Slavic Muslims (the Gorani) in southern Kosovo.
+There are also smaller ethnic communities of Croats (the Krashovani) in Romania and Slavic Muslims (the Gorani and Bosniaks) in southern Kosovo.

 Classification

 The Torlakian dialects are intermediate between the Eastern and Western branches of South Slavic dialect continuum, and have been variously described, in whole or in parts, as belonging to either group.
 In the 19th century, they were often called Bulgarian, but their classification was contested between Serbian and Bulgarian writers.
 Previously, the designation "Torlakian" was not applied to the dialects of Niš and the neighbouring areas to the east and south.